lloydroc/lloydroc.github.io/content/post/hardware/uart-rpi-and-arduino.md

 A Universal Asynchronous Receiver/Transmitter (UART) does serial communications.
 There is also a Universal Synchronous/Asynchronous Receiver/Transmitter (USART).
 For this example we actually will do synchronous serial communications, although, it could be extended to do asynchronous where the RPi and Arduino could both send and receive asynchronously.

 To communicate with a UART in Unix you use a **Terminal**.
 This is also referred to as a `tty` for *T*ele*TY*pewriter and goes WAY back.
 To communicate with a tty we do basic file I/O where the file is a Unix Character Device.
 This device on the RPi happens to be `/dev/ttyAMA0` on the RPi.
-In order to do file I/O on a terminal we have to configure it properly using the `termios` sturcture.
+In order to do file I/O on a terminal we have to configure it properly using the `termios` structure.
 An example will be shown below on how this `termios` structure is setup.

 There are lot of examples using a `tty` in Unix online.
 However, I highly recommend reading all of `man termios`.
 It's a VERY good authoritative reference.